icl-mq/toothbrushing-dataset/README.md

 ## Description

-This repository contains the dataset to accompany the paper Dataset: Tooth Brushing Monitoring using A Smart Toothbrush.
+This repository contains the dataset to accompany the paper ``Dataset: Toothbrushing Data and Analysis of its Potential Use in
+Human Activity Recognition Applications``.
 Data from 62 toothbrushing sessions recording using two devices - wrist worn and attached to the brush.
 The device has a 3D accelerometer and gyroscope.

 ## Getting Started